bobcmartin/AVRCore/README.md

 * upcoming features
 * add AVR64DU + USB support - this is a big one
-* refactor analogWrite - dedicate TC0 or TCA1 to basic PWM tasks including Servo librray
+* refactor analogWrite - dedicate TC0 or TCA1 to basic PWM tasks including Servo library

 ## Validation / Test Code
 In addition to the examples already provided in the various subsystem menus there is a dedicated directory for all of the test/validation sketches used.
 All of these sketches are located in  /testcode and are targeted towards the supporting all three of the DA/DB and DD Curiosity boards

 ## AVRCore Support
-Every one is free to submit pull requests to me but for the first few release cycles it will probably be better to just email me directly at
+While Every one is free to submit pull requests to me but for the first few release cycles it will probably be better to just email me directly at
 `bob.martin@microchip.com`
 Alot of the refactoring of core function to adopt the walled garden apporach to the specific board suport definitions will be in flux for a while.
 Please try to prefix the suject line woth "AVRCore-" so my email filter can deposit it into teh correct inbox subfolder

 If you want to contribute to the project please let me know, I will be more than happy to ship you a set of baords for free to help that effort along.

+## OS Support
+For now AVRCore is only suported on Windows.
+The DxCore installation has links to a wider range of compilers for the Linux and MacOs environments but are not guarenteed to work because of specific AVR Microcontroller device suport.
+One of teh igger updates coming in the following year is to change teh build system such that it uses the Device Pack system used by Microchip Studio and MPLAB X which removes teh need to add specific device suport directly into the commpiler.
+That will all the compiler builds to focus on the AVR-GCC specific chnages rather than having to keep updating the tool chain with new device header files.